 Personal profile.
-By 10:09AM on Jan.
-19th, please submit via Quercus a profile of yourself.
-Include: 1) a recent photo, 2) your major(s)/minor(s), 3) one thing you expect to get from this class, 4) what you hope to do after college, 5) one non-academic activity you enjoy, 6) one positive and one negative Covid-19 experience, 7) anything else you wish to include about yourself.
+Submit via Quercus a profile of yourself.
+Include: 1) a recent photo, 2) your major(s)/minor(s), 3) one thing you expect to get from this class, 4) what you hope to do after college, 5) one non-academic activity you enjoy, 6) anything else you wish to include about yourself.
 This profile assignment helps me get to know you.
+These will be graded; I am looking for an honest and thoughtful response to question 3 in particular.

 Module assignments.
 The module assignments are another opportunity for you to practice using the material we cover in the course.
 It is also a chance to practice your critical reading and your writing skills.
-I will release the assignment at the beginning of each module.
+I will release the assignment at the beginning of the module.
 The assignment will be due the week after the last class in that module.
 Each module will have a different prompt, but you will respond in essay format to each one.
-You should submit your responses via Quercus by 10:09AM on the day they are due.
+You should submit your responses via Quercus by 9:09AM on the day they are due.